 - with skin changes that suggest breast cancer

-- aged 30 and over with an unexplained lamp in the axilla
+- aged 30 and over with an unexplained lump in the axilla

 It also says to consider non-urgent referrals for people aged under 30 with an unexplained breast lump with or without pain.